nirajkharel/AttackingAndDefendingAD/README.md

   - The script could be used to dump credentials, tickets and more using mimikatz with PowerShell without dropping the mimikatz exe to disk.
   - It is very useful for passing and replaying hashes, tickets and for many exciting Active Directory Attacks.
   - Using the code from ReflectivePEInjection, mimikatz is loaded reflectively into the memory.
 All the functions of mimikatz could be used from this scipt.
   - The script needs administrative privileges for dumping credentials from local machines.
-May attacks need specific privileges which are covered while discussing that attack.
+Many attacks need specific privileges which are covered while discussing that attack.